The BistroClient Stories

 Stop by Nails by Mike & Vicky at 2410 East Parkway, Suite 2, and welcome the Lams to Russellville or visit their Facebook page at www.facebook.com/NailsbyMikeandVicky.

-The Brain Storm Agency is located at 103 North Fargo Avenue, near the 500 Building, in Russellville.
-Stop by, give them a call at (479) 970-4098, or visit online at: www.thebrainstormagency.com
+The Brain Storm Agency is located in Russellville at 103 North Fargo Avenue.
+Visit them at: www.thebrainstormagency.com

-An alumnus of Arkansas Tech University, George had heard that the Arkansas Small Business and Technology Development Center offered free business consulting as well as the opportunity to work with College of Business students on financing projects.
-George wanted to know his best option for funding his expansion, but he did not have time to do the research himself.
-Students investigated four loan options, prepared a report, and presented their findings to George, who said, "The students did the work and showed me that I could afford to make the expansion happen.
-I went to the bank with the report that the students provided and did exactly what the plan recommended."
+Dusty George wanted to know his best option for funding his expansion, but he didn't have time to do the research himself.
+He joined in on a money and banking student project.
+Students investigated four loan options, prepared a report, and presented their findings to George.
+"The students did the work and showed me that I could afford to make the expansion happen.
+I went to the bank with the report that the students provided and did exactly what the plan recommended" said George.

 Arkansas River Valley food enthusiasts can spend more time cooking and less time driving now that a local option for gourmet kitchen supplies is available.
 Kitchen Essentials owner, Becki Bryson, said she made the decision to open the store when she realized there was need in the community.